Why choose the sewer line repair & replacement experts at Mr. Rooter Plumbing of Rogers?

 How do you know when your sewer line needs to be replaced?

 There are several signs that indicate a need for sewer line replacement.
-These include frequent backups, slow drains, persistent sewer odors, mold or mildew growth, rats or insects infestations, wet or soggy spots in your yard, and cracks in your foundation.
+These include frequent backups, slow drains, persistent sewer odors, mold or mildew growth, rats or insect infestations, wet or soggy spots in your yard, and cracks in your foundation.
 If you're experiencing any of these issues, it's crucial to consult with a professional plumber to assess the situation and determine if a sewer line repair or replacement is necessary.

 What does a sewer line break look like?

 A sewer line break can manifest in various ways depending on the severity and location of the damage.
-Visible indicators of a sewer line break include: water or sewage backing up in drains and toilets, foul odors around your property, slow draining of sinks and bathtubs, sudden lush patches of grass or vegetation in your yard, and pooling water in the yard or around drains.
+Visible indicators of a sewer line break include water or sewage backing up in drains and toilets, foul odors around your property, slow draining of sinks and bathtubs, sudden lush patches of grass or vegetation in your yard, and pooling water in the yard or around drains.
 In some cases, a break can cause structural damage to your foundation, leading to cracks or uneven settling.
 If you suspect a sewer line break, it's essential to contact a professional plumber immediately to assess and address the issue.

 What can cause sewer line damage?